scholarworks/sipity/CONTRIBUTING.md

 3. Issues in a feature [milestone](https://github.com/ndlib/sipity/milestones)
 4. Issues in the backlog

 Core contributors should self-assign a prioritized issue before looking at the backlog.
-If additional clarification is needed for a prioritized issue [as a question](#what-if-i-have-a-question).
+If additional clarification is needed for a prioritized issue [ask a question](#what-if-i-have-a-question).

 ### Creating an Issue
 [Issues for the repo](https://github.com/ndlib/sipity/issues) should have a clear functional scope and desired outcome.